J. Harold Stacey

-Biography
+Early life

-James Harold Stacey was born in Tolland, Connecticut on February 24, 1898.
-He was raised in Royalton, Vermont and attended Dartmouth College and the Massachusetts Institute of Technology.
+James Harold Stacey was born in Tolland, Connecticut, on February 24, 1898.
+He was raised in Royalton, Vermont, and attended Dartmouth College and the Massachusetts Institute of Technology.

 Stacey joined the United States Navy for World War I, received a commission as an Ensign, and was trained as a pilot.

 In 1919 Stacey settled in Windsor, Vermont, where he operated an ice, building materials and home heating business.

+Political career

 A Republican, Stacey was elected to the Vermont House of Representatives in 1942 and served four terms, 1943 to 1951.
 From 1949 to 1951 Stacey was Speaker of the House.

-In 1950 Stacey lost the Republican primary for Governor to Lee E. Emerson, who went on to win the general election.
+In 1950 Stacey lost the Republican primary for governor to Lee E. Emerson, who went on to win the general election.

 Stacey later served on the state Fish and Game Commission.
 In 1954 he was elected to the Vermont Senate and served one term, 1955 to 1957.
-In June 1956 Stacey was appointed to head the Vermont Development Commission.
+In June 1956, Stacey was appointed to head the Vermont Development Commission.

+Public life

+Stacey belonged to several fraternal and voluntary organizations including the Freemasonry, Benevolent and Protective Order of Elks, Rotary International, American Legion, and New England Lumberman's association.
+Within Freemasonry, he served as the Grand Master of the Grand Lodge of Vermont, was a 33° Scottish Rite mason, a Past Patron of Ascutney Chapter, Order of the Eastern Star, member of the Windsor Commandery, Knights Templar, and Past Potentate of Mt.
+Sinai Temple, Shriners.

+Later life

-J. Harold Stacey died on May 5, 1963 in the hospital in Hanover, New Hampshire following a long illness.
+Stacey died at the hospital in Hanover, New Hampshire on May 5, 1963.
 He was buried at Ascutney Cemetery in Windsor.